Academic

 Curriculum Overview

 The academic time spreads over 56 periods in a week.
-We follow closely the one hour period (optimum teaching and learning duration) in our timetable.
-Students are not put into fixed rooms according to classes.
-They move to teaching rooms from one subject to another.
+We follow closely one hour periods timetable.
+Students move from one teaching room to another for lessons.
 There is no bell in between periods.
 The purpose for these two practices is to eliminate boredom, improve time management skill and to keep our students active during academic time.

 Aims